raj-pranav/learn-solidity/README.md

 `Disclaimer` : There might be some mistake(s) in the document, be it typo or something else.
 Afterall , I am a human and bound to make mistake (ofcourse unintentionally).
-Please forgive me for that and do *raise an issue* if you encounter any of them.
+Please forgive me for that and do *raise an issue* via proper available templates if you encounter any of them.